CTNicholas/Hack-Dotted-Zero/README.md

 # Hack Dotted Zero
 Hack Dotted Zero is the wonderful [Hack](https://github.com/source-foundry/Hack) font, with the filled zero replaced with a dotted zero.
 I edited this for use on my [blog](https://www.ctnicholas.dev).

+- Filled zero now a dotted zero
-All weights have been updated.
+- All weights have been updated.
+- `ttf`, `woff`, and `woff2` file types included.

 ![Hack Dotted Zero Demo 1](img-hack.png)